NoQuarterTeam/boilerplate-remix/README.md

 - Create a Sendgrid account and set a SENDGRID_API_KEY environment variable in .env
 - Create templates for each email you want to send and use the templateId in the corresponding mailer class

-### Error tracing

-- Create a Sentry account + project for each package and add the DSN to the web config and the api env variables

 ### Deployment

 An example is deployed [here](https://boilerplate-remix.noquarter.co)

 We are using Vercel for deployment + Heroku for hosting the database

 ### Extra info

 - [Remix Docs](https://remix.run/docs)